 Day 4: Excursion to the Cejar Lagoon, Ojos del Salar & Tebenquiche

 After a swim in the Cejar Lagoon, you'll head south to visit the Ojos del Salar, two desert lagoons where you can take another dip.
 These are unique pools in their own right, as their geological formation resembles a crater complete with a high outer rim that makes a perfect diving spot.
-The ambiance here is great, too, as surrounding you are the Domeyko and Andes mountain ranges and myriad volcanoes.
+The ambience here is great, too, as surrounding you're the Domeyko and Andes mountain ranges and myriad volcanoes.

-Finally, we will travel to the Tebenquiche Lagoon, another lake where you might see more flamingos and even foxes.
+Finally, you'll travel to the Tebenquiche Lagoon, another lake where you might see more flamingoes and even foxes.
 It's the perfect spot to watch the sunset as the glassy waters of the lagoon create a mirror effect.
-When the sun goes down, the surrounding painted hills flash bright red and the image of mountain peaks is reflected in the water.
+When the sun goes down, the surrounding painted hills flash bright red, and the image of mountain peaks is reflected in the water.
 At the end of the tour, you'll return to your hotel in San Pedro de Atacama.

 This morning, you'll have free time to relax and explore San Pedro de Atacama on your own.
 In the afternoon, transfer to the Calama airport for your flight back to Santiago.
 Upon arrival in Santiago, transfer to the international terminal for your flight back home. ¡Buen viaje!